HomeDev Guide

 Media structure

-Media used in site content must be available in folders in the Assets pane.
+Media used in site content must be available in folders in the Assets panel.
 The folder structure is shared with blocks, so when you create a folder for images, the same folder will also be created for blocks.
 You can set access rights for folders to restrict editor access.
 See Folders in the Optimizely User Guide.

 The assets folder structure is intended to be used as follows: